Quebec City is a Perfect Vacation…

 Next, you will see food, because Quebec is famous for its delicious, French-inspired fare.
 We dined on outdoor patios almost every meal, and our little traveling toddler enjoyed the al fresco meals, too.

 Chateau Frontenac is Like a Castle

-Third, Chateau Frontenac features prominently in many of these pictures, because the fancy hotel reminds me of a fairy tale castle, and makes a gal happy to look at.
+Third, Chateau Frontenac features prominently in many of these pictures, because the fancy hotel reminds me of a fairy castle, and makes a gal happy to look at.